 Refugio Accommodation Options at Cerro Tronador

-Otto Meiling Refugio: Please find an updated 2020 price list of accommodation options and services below.
-Basically, sleeping in the actual refugio for 1 night is $1500ARS ($24USD)/person.
+Otto Meiling Refugio: In 2020, sleeping in the actual refugio for 1 night is $1500ARS ($24USD)/person.
 Upstairs is a room full of mattresses.
 So you will just need to take a sleeping bag or rent one there for $400ARS ($6USD).
 The other option is camping, which is $500ARS ($8USD)/person.
 Although you can hire a sleeping bag, you will need to take all other camping equipment (tent, sleeping mats, etc.).
 Bear in mind, it gets very windy up there!
 Downstairs in the refugio is a bar, kitchen (only dishwashing available) and seating area.
 This is available to everyone who have paid to stay the night, whether camping or staying in the refugio.

 Renting Camping Gear for Cerro Tronador

 Renting camping gear: We were very lucky in that our awesome Airbnb host lent us his camping gear free of charge!
 Otherwise there are some camping rental places in town.
 Del Cruce Outdoor Shop & Rental have good reviews.
 Overall, you will have to weigh up the costs for hiring camping equipment for 2 days versus sleeping in the Refugio for 1 night.

 Better yet, you may have your own camping gear!
 For those wanting to travel with very compact gear, we can highly recommend the Sea to Summit Aeros Premium Inflatable Pillow.
 It’s amazing how small this inflatable pillow is when deflated and packed away.
 Additionally, for other useful tips on the most multi day hiking friendly camping gear, read 66 Items You Must Travel With.